‘Our masked bandit’: Raccoon steals Amazon package from porch, eats contents

 The incident happened Tuesday night.

-In video captured by a security camera, a sneaky racoon is seen dragging the package off the porch and across the yard.
+In video captured by a security camera, a sneaky raccoon is seen dragging the package off the porch and across the yard.

 It turns out the package was full of food for some ducklings hatching in their incubator.